Brexit: All you need to know about the UK leaving the EU

 A 26-page statement on future relations.
 This is not legally-binding and sketches out the kind of long-term relationship the UK and EU want to have in a range of areas, including trade, defence and security.

-It refers to a period of time after 29 March, 2019, to 31 December, 2020 (or possibly later), to get everything in place and allow businesses and others to prepare for the moment when the new post-Brexit rules between the UK and the EU begin.
-It also allows more time for the details of the new relationship to be fully hammered out.
-Free movement will continue during the transition period, as the EU wanted.
-The UK will be able to strike its own trade deals - although they won't be able to come into force until 1 January 2021.
-This transition period is currently only due to happen if the UK and the EU agree a Brexit deal.
+This is part of the withdrawal agreement, which so far, has not been approved by MPs.
+It refers to a period of time after Brexit until 31 December, 2020 (or possibly later), to get everything in place and allow businesses and others to prepare for the moment when the new post-Brexit rules between the UK and the EU begin.
+It would also allow more time for the details of the new relationship to be fully hammered out.
+Free movement would continue during the transition period, as the EU wanted.
+The UK would be able to strike its own trade deals - although they wouldn't be able to come into force until 1 January 2021.
+But it all rests on the withdrawal deal being ratified.

 - Further reading: UK and EU agree transition deal terms